ThePJB/kennoath.github.io/makesnake.md

 You can also refer to [lazy foo sdl2 tutorial](https://lazyfoo.net/tutorials/SDL/) for a more thorough introduction.

 If you want any more information refer to the [SDL wiki](https://wiki.libsdl.org/) on a function or type and it will have a good explanation for you.

+Also just google for more examples or any more information, there is heaps of stuff out there regarding SDL2.

 ```C
 #include <SDL2/SDL.h>   // hopefully your package manager put the SDL2 headers in the right spot